 Sitting close to the ski mountain, Di Napoli said the lots provide a great location and a step up from condos.

 "It is a nice development," Di Napoli said.
 "It is not gigantic.
 You will not feel like you are one of 66.
 It will feel a lot more exclusive."

-Di Napoli said that the marketing plan is coming in place and he is hoping to start selling lots over the ski season.
+Di Napoli said the marketing plan is coming in place and he is hoping to start selling lots during the ski season.
 The properties are listed with David Baldinger Jr. at Steamboat Village Brokers.